-Angelica Allen is an Iranian-American writer from California.
+Angelica Allen is an Iranian-American writer from California, living in London.

-She studied English Literature and Politics at UC Berkeley, the University of Cambridge, and the University of Oxford.
+She studied English Literature and Politics at UC Berkeley (BA), the University of Cambridge, and the University of Oxford (MPhil).

 Her work sits at the intersection of public service and the arts.
-A freelance writer, educator, and consultant, she has researched gender-based violence in conflict; taught at an all-girls high school, UC Berkeley, and San Quentin State Prison; and served as an Obama White House political appointee.
+A freelance writer, editor, educator, and consultant, she has researched gender-based violence in conflict; taught at an all-girls high school, UC Berkeley, and San Quentin State Prison; and served as a political appointee in the West Wing of the Obama White House.
+An alumna of Faber Academy, RADA, and the La Jolla Playhouse, Angelica voiced poetry and prose for Passengers Literary Press and spent February 2026 as the Writer-in-Residence at the Key West Literary Seminar.

 Author Photo By Arnaud Lecamus